Alexander-Dubrawski/FuzzyTestFinder/README.md

 # See all test related to changed files
-# Will pich up tests covering changed file since last run with -c or --covered
+# Will pick up tests covering changed file since last run with -c or --covered
 fzt -c
 fzt --covered
 ```